-The Team Data Science Process (TDSP) provides a recommended lifecycle that you can use to structure the development of your data science projects.
+The Team Data Science Process (TDSP) provides a lifecycle to structure the development of your data science projects.
 The lifecycle outlines the steps, from start to finish, that projects usually follow when they are executed.

 - Business Understanding

 - Data Acquisition and Understanding